Skip to content

 What APRA stands for?

-APRA stands for the Australian Prudential Regulation Authority.
-It is an independent statutory authority responsible for the prudential supervision of..
+Definition APRA stands for the Australian Prudential Regulation Authority.
+It is a statutory authority and the prudential regulator of the financial services..

 More...